kirame09/sparkpost-api-documentation/services/substitutions-reference.md

 http://<hostname>/f/custom_path/<encoded target url>
 ```

-**[SparkPost Enterprise API only](https://www.sparkpost.com/enterprise-email/):** An example of how to use **data-msys-sublink** to support iOS Universal Links can be found [here](https://support.sparkpostelite.com/customer/en/portal/articles/2231112-ios9-universal-links-support?b_id=8730#Creating%20Universal%20Links%20in%20Templates%20&%20Sub-Pathing).
+<div class="alert alert-info"><strong><a href="https://www.sparkpost.com/enterprise-email/">SparkPost Enterprise API only</a>:</strong> An example of how to use <strong>data-msys-sublink</strong> to support iOS Universal Links can be found <a href="https://support.sparkpostelite.com/customer/en/portal/articles/2231112-ios9-universal-links-support?b_id=8730#Creating%20Universal%20Links%20in%20Templates%20&%20Sub-Pathing" style="text-decoration: underline;">here</a>.</div>

 ## Link Attributes in Text Parts